MicrosoftDocs/CordovaDocs/cordovadocs/2015/build-deploy/deploy-and-run-app.md

 ---
-description: "The Cordova Command Line Interface (CLI) does most of the heavy lifting for Visual Studio when you build and run a Cordova app."
+description: " The Cordova Command Line Interface (CLI) does most of the heavy lifting for Visual Studio when you build and run a Cordova app."
 title: "Cordova build process in Visual Studio | Cordova"
 author: "jmatthiesen"
 ms.prod: "visual-studio-dev14"